-- Anna Bentkowska-Kafel, Hugh Denard and Drew Baker, King's College London, UK
+- Edited by Anna Bentkowska-Kafel, Hugh Denard and Drew Baker, King's College London, UK

 - Series : Digital Research in the Arts and Humanities